aeog2024/iiag/content/_index.md

       items:
         - name: media coverage
           icon: tv
           description: Media coverage of the on-going genocide in Gaza.
+Read more [here](/media-coverage/)
         - name: individuals for justice
           icon: academic-cap
           description: Authors and activists against the israeli occupation of Palestine.